This "powerhouse" tops the list, says Kathleen Zelman, MPH, RD/LD, WebMD's director of nutrition.

 more blood can flow to your brain so you wake up again.

-common causes of fainting are not dangerous.
+common causes of fainting are usually not signs of a more serious illness.
 In these cases, you faint because

 The vasovagal reflex, which causes the heart